gabrielcessil/LBPM_Installer/README.md

 ### Notes:
+If an error occurs during installation:
-- If there was any unexpected errors, you can always open the install.sh and follow the steps comparing to the original documentation.
+- Open install.sh and review the steps manually.
+- Compare them with the official LBPM documentation.